Rabbit is one of the most adorable small animals in the world. When the baby rabbits are born, they are very cute and small indeed.

 After 3 weeks, the baby bunny starts eating hay around their nest.
 Both the wild and pet baby rabbits start eating hay around their nesting box for 3 weeks.

-Actually, the weaning process starts at this age.
+The weaning process starts at this age.
 Their guts start developing and can able to digest the natural feeds.

 But still, the mother’s milk is important to developing their guts.
 If you separate the baby bunnies from their mother, they will suffer from malnutrition.

-Actually, the breeders don’t allow them to drink their mother’s milk for 8 weeks.
+The breeders don’t allow them to drink their mother’s milk for 8 weeks.
 As a result, they are weak and suffer from various diseases.

 Related: Can Rabbits Drink Milk?